Updated July 12, 2025

 White Box Penetration Testing

 White box testing, also known as clear box or glass box testing, takes a different approach to penetration testing.
-In this method, the tester has access to detailed information about the target system, including network architecture, source code, and internal documentation.
+In this method, the tester can access detailed information about the target system, including network architecture, source code, and internal documentation.
 This approach aims to assess the system’s security controls from an insider’s perspective.

 Understanding White Box Testing